Introduction to TIR

 Today, it stands as the global leader in road transport, trade and transit facilitation, representing the interests of more than 3.5 million transport operators in over 80 countries.

-At its inception in 1948, IRU’s goal was to breathe new life into the war-torn trade and commercial links across Europe by facilitating transit of goods and people.
+At its inception in 1948, IRU’s goal was to breathe new life into the war-torn trade and commercial links across Europe by facilitating transit of people and goods.
 To that effect, it formed an alliance of national passenger and freight road transport associations from eight European countries, which ensured the industry’s representation at the then newly created United Nations Economic Commission for Europe, tasked with putting in place the legal frameworks for a new, post-war Europe.

 In the context of unstable borders and fragile geopolitical relationships, lay the need for a solution to re-establish inter-European trade, to help economies and communities recover.